iclr-blogposts/2024/_posts/2024-05-07-deqalg-reasoning.md

 ### The architecture

 The high-level architecture is that of an encoder-processor-decoder.
 The motivation is that neural networks perform well in high-dimensional spaces but that classical algorithms tend to operate on very low-dimensional variables, e.g. in BellmanFord the shortest distance would be a single scalar.
 Thus the encoder projects the state into a high-dimensional space $$z_t$$ where the main computation is then done by the processor network---typically a Graph Neural Network.
 The output of the processor $$z_{t+1}$$ is then decoded back into the low-dimensional space by the decoder.
 The encoder and decoders mostly consist of linear layers with the occasional exception, e.g. a softmax for categorical variables.
-The processor will be a graph neural network several different architectures have been explored in<d-cite key="ibarz2022generalist"></d-cite>.
-We either use the TripletMPNN from or a simple MPNN with a linear message layer.
+The processor will be a graph neural network, for which several different architectures have been explored, for example in<d-cite key="ibarz2022generalist"></d-cite>.
+We either use the TripletMPNN from<d-cite key="ibarz2022generalist"></d-cite> which adds edge message passing or a simple MPNN with a linear message layer.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">